SimonCropp/Argon/docs/Serializer/NamingStrategySnakeCase.md

 # Snake case property names

-This sample uses a `Argon.Serialization.SnakeCaseNamingStrategy` specified using a contract resolver to snake case serialized property names.
+This sample uses a `Argon.SnakeCaseNamingStrategy` specified using a contract resolver to snake case serialized property names.

 <!-- snippet: NamingStrategySnakeCaseTypes -->
 <a id='snippet-namingstrategysnakecasetypes'></a>